MUNTE Pendant · Palazuelos Variscite media thumbnails

 Only 1 in stock!

 A fragment of the mountains of Zamora transformed into a jewel.
-The centerpiece is an apple-green variscite extracted from the Palazuelos de las Cuevas mine (Zamora), hand-cut and polished in our workshop into a freeform cabochon measuring 15 × 13 × 4 mm.
-The stone is set in 925 sterling silver on a finely filigreed base: the profile of a mountain range cut into the back of the pendant, an artisanal detail that honors the gemstone's origin.
+The centerpiece is an apple-green variscite, extracted from the Palazuelos de las Cuevas mine (Zamora), hand-cut into a freeform cabochon measuring 15×13×4 mm.
+The stone is set in 925 sterling silver on a finely fretted base: the silhouette of a mountain range carved on the back, a handcrafted detail that honors the gem's origin.
 A 45 cm silver chain is included.
 Unique piece.

 Stone Dimensions 15 × 13 × 4 mm (freeform)